Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 Copy editors also look for overly repetitive words and phrases.

-A copy editor’s main goal is to get the manuscript in alignment with the industry standards for proper English usage and to make sure the manuscript conforms with the standards laid out in a style guide—The Chicago Manual of Style, typically, although in specialized contexts, other style guides may be used.
+A copy editor’s primary purpose is to get the manuscript in alignment with the industry standards for proper English usage and to make sure the manuscript conforms with the standards laid out in a style guide—The Chicago Manual of Style, typically, although in specialized contexts, other style guides may be used.

-They also use Merriam-Webster’s Collegiate Dictionary to resolve any spelling or hyphenation errors.
+They also use Merriam-Webster’s Collegiate Dictionary or Merriam-Webster online to resolve any spelling or hyphenation errors.

 The Copyeditor's Handbook and The Chicago Manual of Style, two tools used by copy editors to edit nonfiction books.